What is Sensory Processing?

 - Lastly, respond to that information in a purposeful manner

 - You hear something behind you.
 Your brain organizes and interprets that information.
 You respond by turning your head around to see what it is, or

 - Someone bumps into you.
-Your tactile, vestibular and proprioceptive senses start sending information to your brain.
+The tactile, vestibular and proprioceptive senses start sending information to your brain.
 Your brain is able to organize and interpret this to respond by shifting your weight to make sure you don’t fall over.

 “Proper sensory processing forms the underlying foundation for academic, learning and social behavior.” – Dr. Lucy Jane Miller, STAR Center